Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

     /img/games/screenshots/rhs/tile.png | A single Tile
 </gallery>

-#### The Grid
+#### Optimizing Grid Rendering

-One of the challenges that we faced in one of the first prototypes was the rendering of all tiles.
-We tried approaching them as 1 tile = 1 actor, but that made the game struggle a lot on the render thread as each mesh was generating multiple draw calls (and in a flat surface we already had 2.401 tiles each with its own mesh!).

 Because ot this, we decided to change how the Grid was structured for the final game, making it a single Actor with multiple [Instanced Mesh Components](https://dev.epicgames.com/documentation/en-us/unreal-engine/instanced-static-mesh-component-in-unreal-engine) (one for each different mesh, rendering all identical meshes in a single pass).
 The Instanced Mesh Component approach made the game run at very conmfortable FPS, significantly improving performance in every aspect.
 The Tiles ended being UObjects that only stored data.

+To resolve this, we restructured the Grid for the final version of the game, implementing it as a single Actor containing multiple Instanced Mesh Components[Instanced Mesh Components](https://dev.epicgames.com/documentation/en-us/unreal-engine/instanced-static-mesh-component-in-unreal-engine).
+This allowed all identical meshes to be rendered in a single draw call per type, drastically improving performance and ensuring stable, high frame rates.
+As a result, Tiles were converted into lightweight UObjects that only stored data, completely separating rendering from logic.

+#### Tile Destruction System

-The tile destruction added one level of complexity to the Grid, generating two different problems:
+Tile destruction introduced an additional layer of complexity to the Grid system, leading to two main challenges:

-- Each time a tile was destroyed, the neighbors of that tile had to be regenerated to allow the patfinding pass through the new hole when allowed.
+- Whenever a tile was destroyed, its neighboring tiles needed to be regenerated to ensure the pathfinding system could correctly recognize and navigate through the newly created gap when permitted.
-- As mentioned earlier, Tiles were only UObjects that store data.
-One of those variables was the index of its mesh in the Instanced Static Mesh.
-Removing a single instanced from an Instanced Mesh changed the indexes from the list (for example, removing a tile in the first position from a list of 5 elements made all stored indexes invalid).
-To fix this we had to create an special Instanced Mesh Component class that handled this special case.
-Additionally to the removal, the rubble that appears from a destoyed tile is created from a new spawned actor that contains a copy of the tile, but with a Destructible Mesh generated with [Apex Destruction](https://dev.epicgames.com/documentation/en-us/unreal-engine/apex?application_version=4.27).
+- As mentioned earlier, Tiles were implemented as data-only UObjects, and one of their stored properties was the index of their corresponding mesh instance in the Instanced Static Mesh Component.
+The issue arose when removing a single instance: doing so would shift the indices of the remaining instances (e.g., deleting the first tile in a list of five would invalidate the stored indices of all subsequent tiles).
+To address this, we developed a custom Instanced Mesh Component class capable of handling these index changes safely.
+Additionally, when a tile is destroyed, the resulting debris is spawned as a separate Actor that contains a copy of the original tile, but uses a Destructible Mesh generated with[Apex Destruction](https://dev.epicgames.com/documentation/en-us/unreal-engine/apex?application_version=4.27).
+- Destroying tiles required handling things like removing attached Props or making Entities fall if they were standing on them.

-#### Tiles from Data
+#### Data-Driven Tiles

-The Tiles are 100% made from data contained in a Data Table.
-Each tile is represented by a different row, allowing visual customization for the artists and designers.
+Tiles are entirely defined by data stored in a Data Table, with each row representing a different type of tile.
+This setup gave artists and designers full control over the visual customization of each tile.

-In addition to this, a tile could contain other things, like Props, Entities or Elements.
+Beyond that, tiles could also include additional elements like Props, Entities, or Elements.

-A tile can be destroyed, but some special tiles are protected against destruction (at the designer's discretion, see Map Tool below).
-We had Bedrock tiles, that were completely indestructible, and Foundation tiles, that spawned a new Tile when destroyed (for example, to represent the foundation of a destroyed building).
-Tile destruction was another challenge, as it had to for example, handle the destruction of all attached props, or make Entities fall if they were standing on it.
+Tiles could be destroyed, though some special ones were protected (at the designer's discretion, see Map Tool below).For example, Bedrock tiles were indestructible, while Foundation tiles spawned a new tile when broken (for example, to represent the foundation of a destroyed building).

 <gallery>
     /img/games/screenshots/rhs/tiletypes.png | The Tile types data table